MegapolisPlayer/MuffleSpeech/README.md

 [![CC BY 4.0][cc-by-image]][cc-by]

 # More TMP Projects
-For more TMP projects, please visit tpmdev.tk.
+For more TMP projects, please visit tpmdev.tk or the TMP GitHub repositories.

-If you want to see the official release TMP build, click here: https://github.com/TMP-Development/MuffleSpeech/

 [cc-by]: http://creativecommons.org/licenses/by/4.0/
 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png